prajitdas/MithrilApp/app/src/main/assets/splashscreen/README.md

 * Author: Owen Moore

 ### Licensing
-Checked copyright icon.svg	This image was originally posted to [Flickr](https://en.wikipedia.org/wiki/Flickr).
+This image was originally posted to [Flickr](https://en.wikipedia.org/wiki/Flickr).
 Its license was verified as "cc-by-2.0" by the [UploadWizard Extension](https://www.mediawiki.org/wiki/Extension:UploadWizard) at the time it was transferred to Commons.
 See the license information for further details.

 This file is licensed under the [Creative Commons](https://en.wikipedia.org/wiki/en:Creative_Commons) [Attribution 2.0 Generic](https://creativecommons.org/licenses/by/2.0/deed.en) license.